FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 When the Route Server populates its FC Segment into the FC path attribute, it is secure as the path is fully deployed.

-When the Route Server fails to insert FC Segment, no matter whether its ASN is listed in the AS path, it is considered a partial deployment which poses a risk of path forgery.
+When the Route Server fails to insert the FC Segment, no matter whether its ASN is listed in the AS path, it is considered a partial deployment, which poses a risk of path forgery.

 ## Additional Security Considerations